 Adding within an existing house.
 You need a construction addition / alteration permit.

 Building a detached unit.
-You need a construction new building single-family permit.
+You need a construction addition / alteration permit.

 You can build these separate living spaces in a single-family or lowrise zone.
 Our codes limit the size and placement of your accessory or detached unit.
 The owner is required to live in either the house or in the additional unit; we require a signed owner occupancy covenant agreeing to this condition.